 The ones that say “there’s no such thing as 100% VOC-free”

 We see some paint manufactures, perhaps sensitive about their image, make claims on their website that “there is no such thing as VOC-free paint” and calling such a claim a “marketing tool”.

-This stand is backed up by the British Coatings Federation who claim on their website that "there is no such thing as a Zero VOC paint", suggesting that such claims are misleading to consumers.
+This stand is backed up by the British Coatings Federation who claim on their website "there is no such thing as a Zero VOC paint", suggesting that such claims are misleading to consumers.

-We have proven these claims to be wrong and that a 100% VOC-free paint is indeed possible.
+We have proven these claims to be wrong and a 100% VOC-free paint is indeed possible.
 We therefore hope that the British Coatings Federation will now adjust their stance and instead encourage our fellow paint manufacturers to focus their efforts on making safer, 100% VOC-free products for the benefit of their customers.

-Another claim we have seen elsewhere is paint that proports to be 100% VOC-free, but in the small print somewhere it says, “after 14-days”!!
+Another claim we have seen elsewhere is paint that purports to be 100% VOC-free, but in the small print somewhere it says, “after 14-days”!!
 If ever there is a misleading – and even irresponsible - claim, it’s this one.